asteph03/asteph03/README.md

 ### My name is Aidan Stephenson and I am a 3rd year Computer Science student at the University of Cincinnati.
-I've been learning about Computer Science and programming for 5 years now, and I have a passion for creating my own applications, specifically relating to Audio Engineering.
+I've been learning about Computer Science and programming for 5 years now, and I have a passion for creating my own applications, specifically relating to Audio Engineering and Production.

 <!--
 **asteph03/asteph03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.